Sharpy-chester/C-Projects/README.md

 # C++ Projects

-I was given a breif and had to create a few simple programs.
+I was given a brief and had to create a few simple programs.
 Here are a couple of the more interesting ones